More about Whales

+Galapagos whales are mammals covered with a thick layer of fat that keeps them warm and, at the same time, provides them with the energy needed for migratory journeys.
 There are about 24 different species of whales that have been identified in the Galapagos.
-There are mainly two big groups of whales: the ones with teeth, and the ones that filter the water with baleen.
+There are mainly two big groups of whales: the ones with teeth and the ones that filter the water with baleen.

-While, Orcas, dolphins, and sperm whales are in the toothed group and almost all of them feed on fish.
+On the other hand, dolphins (which include the orca) and sperm whales are in the toothed group and almost all of them feed on fish.
 They have developed hunting techniques that clearly remark their intelligence.

+Most whales in the Galapagos pass through as they migrate.
+One of the most commonly seen whales in the archipelago is the humpback whale, easily recognizable as it is the one that jumps out of the water and dives on its back.
 Whales are easily spotted when you are sailing on a cruise or traveling in a boat around the islands.
-They can mainly be seeing during the cooler months from July to December.
+They can mainly be seen during the cooler months from July to December.

 - Scientific Name: Cetacea

 - Animal Average Size: 7,7 – 9 mts / 12 - 16 mts

 - Animal Average Weight: 4 – 5,5 t / 36 t